shockinlemon/Caprice/README.md

 # Used Caprice Price Prediction

-This mini-project was to build a regression model to predict the price of used cars based on various features such as year, kilometers, and condition.
+This is a mini-project created to build a regression model to predict the price of used cars based on various features such as year, kilometers, and condition.

 # Techniques utilized in this project: